LoganGore/Q-templates/python/basic/README.md

 Each time the container is restarted, or the watch mode restarts the application, the temporary cache is **wiped automatically**.
 Persistent cache is never wiped automatically.
 If you would like to wipe either of the caches, two endpoints are exposed to do so.

 [http://localhost:8001/clearTemporaryCache](http://localhost:8001/clearTemporaryCache)

 [http://localhost:8001/clearPersistentCache](http://localhost:8001/clearPersistentCache)

-## Watch Mode

-Each service has a built in watch mode.
-This means, when you change your code, the service will **automatically restart** with the new code changes in place, for quick development. *However, should you adjust requirements.txt, or add new services, you will need to terminate (ctrl^c) the running services and re-run the build_and_deploy script.*

-Although this has been tested on Mac and Linux, it is currently not believed to be working on Windows.

 ## Debugging

 Each service has a basic debug endpoint, where you can see the last query, how long it took and the payload.
 You can copy and paste the query/variables directly into GraphiQL for testing queries that might have failed.
+You will find the [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa/related?hl=en) extension for Google Chrome very useful in making this more human readable.

 [http://localhost:8001/debug](http://localhost:8001/debug)